 Shinerama is Canada’s largest post-secondary fundraiser, originating at Wilfrid Laurier University in 1961.
 Each year students continue to raise funds and awareness for Cystic Fibrosis, Canada’s most common fatal genetic disease.
 The Shinerama committee hosts fundraising events throughout the year, but the largest event is at the end of Laurier Orientation Week – Shine Day.
 All incoming students and volunteers go into the Kitchener-Waterloo community and raise money.

-Laurier consistently has the largest per capita campaign in Canada, raising over $100,000 annually.
-In 2016, Laurier was the top fundraising post-secondary school in Canada, raising over $120,000.
+Laurier consistently has the largest campaign in Canada, raising over $100,000 annually.
+Since 2016, Laurier has been the top fundraising post-secondary school in Canada.
+In 2019, Laurier Shinerama raised $131,014.78 which brings our cumulative total to over three million dollars!

 What is Cystic Fibrosis?